nibalizer/last-command-daemon/README.md

 This works by using a zsh hook called `preexec`.
 For that reason it doesn't work with bash.
 I've not tested it, but [this repository](https://github.com/rcaloras/bash-preexec) claims to add similar functionality to bash.

-The `lastcommand` binary simply holds data and moves it around, it would be easy to implement this in any number of ways, including just overwriting a text file and using a text source in OBS.
+The `lastcommand` binary simply holds the most recent invocation and presents it over htm:w it would be easy to implement this in any number of ways, including just overwriting a text file and using a text source in OBS.

+### Security

+I am not resopnsible for your security.
+If you leak a password on twitch, either with this tool or a different tool, that's on you.
+This pipeline will expand aliases but not variables. i.e. if you run commands like `./doit -p $PASSWORD` then the audience will not see the expanded variable, only the string `$PASSWORD`.

 ### Links: